Indonesia, East Timor: Disaster death toll rises over 150 | DW | 06.04.2021

-Torrential downpours sparked massive floods and landslides on Sunday, with thousands of homes submerged in the two southeast Asian countries.
+Torrential downpours sparked massive floods and landslides on Sunday, with thousands of homes submerged in the two countries of Southeast Asia.
 Disaster officials warn that the threat isn't over yet.

 At least 150 people are confirmed dead so far, with 128 deaths recorded in Indonesia and another 27 in East Timor.